GMKR/mcp-imagegen/README.md

 - `numberOfImages` (number, optional): The number of images to generate (default: 1)

 ## Environment Variables
+- `PROVIDER`: The provider to use for image generation (default: "replicate")
+- `REPLICATE_API_TOKEN`: Your Replicate API token
 - `TOGETHER_API_KEY`: Your Together AI API key
-- `TOGETHER_MODEL` (optional): The Together AI model to use for image generation (default: "black-forest-labs/FLUX.1-schnell-Free")
+- `MODEL_NAME`: The model to use for image generation (default: "black-forest-labs/flux-schnell")

 ## License